jasp-stats/jasp-desktop/Docs/development/jasp-guideline-translators.md

 # Guideline for JASP translators

 Thank you for your interest in the translation of JASP.
-This document provides some first steps and general guidelines to maintain consistency of the translations.
+This document provides some first steps and general guidelines to maintain consistency.
-Like the rest of JASP development, this is an ongoing process, and participation is welcome.
+As part of JASP's development, translation is an ongoing process, and participation is welcome.

 ## Weblate
-JASP uses the web-based localization tool [Weblate](https://hosted.weblate.org/projects/jasp/).
+To make translation easy, JASP uses the web-based localization tool [Weblate](https://hosted.weblate.org/projects/jasp/).
 All you need to translate is a web browser — you can start as soon as you log in.

 Once you save translations on *Weblate*, they are on their way into JASP.